-Once upon a time, in a faraway land called South Korea, a middle-aged woman named Heather worked at her father’s airline company as a high-powered executive.
+Once upon a time, in a faraway land called South Korea, Heather was working at her father’s airline company as a high-powered executive.

 One winter’s day, Heather went on a trip to America, where a flight attendant on her company-owned jet offered her a bag of macadamia nuts in their original packaging, instead of a bowl.
 Incensed by the manner in which the nuts were offered to her, Heather lashed out at the flight attendant, and started hurling invectives at the first-class cabin crew.